 - Adoption of new technologies requiring new skills in short supply

-- Leadership succession challenges and ability to attract and retain top talent
+- Leadership succession challenges and the ability to attract and retain top talent

 - Resistance to cultural changes may restrict the need to make necessary adjustments to the business model and core operations